getnamo/UDP-Unreal/README.md

 #### Receiving on Bound Send port

-Since v0.9.5 when you open a send port it will generate a bound send port which you can use to listen.
-This should help NAT piercing.
+Since v0.9.5 when you open a send socket it will generate a bound send port which you can use to listen for udp events on the receiving side.
+This should help NAT piercing due to expected behavior.

 To use this feature can use _Should Open Receive To Bound Send Port_ which will cause any receive open to automatically bind to your send ip and send bound port.